 - What Are Operations Manager Job Responsibilities?

 It can seem overwhelming to read about the numerous activities involved in operations management.
 One wonders where they fit into an organization.
 How are they connected?
 This is where a systems view is very helpful.

 Simply put, a system is an organized collection of parts that are highly integrated to accomplish an overall goal.
 The system has various inputs, which go through certain processes to produce certain outputs, which together, accomplish the overall desired goal for the system.

 For example, an automobile is a system.
-Its inputs are gasoline, a driver, a steering mechanism, tires, as well as various tubes, pipes and electrical cords.
-The system’s processes are when they work together to burn the gasoline, resulting in the systems outputs of the tires moving and the car steering as the driver prefers.
+Its inputs are gasoline, a driver, a steering mechanism, tires, as well as various tubes, pipes, and electrical cords.
+The system’s processes are when they work together to burn gasoline, resulting in the system’s outputs of the tires moving and the car steering as the driver prefers.
 The overall system’s desired goal is a very useful automobile.

-Look at this diagram of a system of an overall organizations.
+Look at this diagram of a system of an overall organization.
 Notice the various inputs that are processed to produce certain outputs and outcomes (desired goals).

 An operations system includes, for example:

 - Inputs — such as expertise, best practices, funding, equipment, facilities, and technologies, as well as the customer’s feedback and the overall organization’s strategic priorities